Freedom of Information Act (FOIA)

 Requests for Information under the South Carolina Freedom of Information Act

-The Authority is committed to ensuring timely and appropriate responses to requests for information in accordance with the South Carolina Freedom of Information Act (FOIA).
-The purpose of this policy is to set forth the policies and procedures the Authority will abide by in responding to such requests for information.
+SC Housing is committed to ensuring timely and appropriate responses to requests for information in accordance with the South Carolina Freedom of Information Act (FOIA).
+The purpose of this policy is to set forth the policies and procedures SC Housing will abide by in responding to such requests for information.
 This policy is intended to supplement and assist in compliance with the South Carolina Freedom of Information Act (S.C.
 Code 30-4-10, et. seq.).

 Format of the Request